ideal-lab5/idn-docs/docs/learn/consensus.md

 - substrate based blockchain
 - consensus based on aura, introduces IBE secrets and DLEQ proofs to block headers
-- use a pallet to manage and update public parameters for the identity based encryption and dleq proofs
+- uses a pallet to manage and update public parameters for the identity based encryption and dleq proofs

 ## Pallets